KrishnaV08/Just-Task-It-Ailoitte-/README.md

 ### Prompt 1
 Prompt:
-I have a Flutter task management app with GetX and Supabase.
-I need to add offline-first support with a sync queue, retries, and idempotency.
-What files do I need to create and modify?
+I have a Flutter + GetX + Supabase task app.
+How do I add offline-first support?
+What files to create/modify?

 Key response summary:
 Suggested creating HiveService, SyncQueueService, ConnectivityService and